mapcentia/dockerfiles/logstash-forwarder/README.md

 # MapCentia Logstash-forwarder for GC2 Dockerfile

-Logstash-forwarder for shipping Apache access logs to Logstash.
+Logstash-forwarder for shipping Apache or Nginx access logs to Logstash.

 ## How to use this image